discoverygarden/foxml/scripts/README.md

 * [Usage](#usage)

 ## Setup
 These tools are designed to be run with a Python environment.
-Ensure Python 3.6 or higher is installed on your system.
-You will need to set up a Python virtual environment and install the required packages:
+Ensure Python 3.6 or higher is installed on your system; you can check the version with `python3 --version`.
+You will need to set up a Python virtual environment and install the required packages; this can be done using these command within this 'scripts' directory:

 ```bash
 python3 -m venv venv